-SECTION II.
-FOOD ADDITIVE REGULATIONS
+SECTION IV: FOOD ADDITIVES REGULATIONS

 Regarding food additives, Hungary applies EU-harmonized legislation.
-For detailed information, please consult the EU 28 FAIRS Report as well as the FAS/USEU website on additives.
+For detailed information, please consult the EU 27 FAIRS Report as well as the FAS/USEU website on additives.

-National legislation applies only to those additives that are not harmonized at EU level.
-For example, Decree No. 71 of 2013 (XI.
-20) (in Hungarian) set the highest permitted amount of trans-fats in food products, the conditions of inspection and distribution of trans fat containing foodstuffs as well as rules for tracking the population's trans-fat consumption.
+National legislation applies only to those additives that are not harmonized at the EU level.
+For example, Decree No. 71 of 2013 (in Hungarian) set the highest permitted amount of trans-fats in food products, the conditions of inspection and distribution of trans-fat containing foodstuffs, and rules for tracking the population's trans-fat consumption.

-SECTION III.
-PESTICIDES AND OTHER CONTAMINANTS
+SECTION V: PESTICIDES AND OTHER CONTAMINANTS